Irwan Shah

-Muhammad Irwan Shah Bin Arismail (born 2 November 1988) is a Singaporean footballer who plays as a full-back for Singapore Premier League club Hougang United and the Singapore national team.
+Muhammad Irwan Shah Bin Arismail (born 2 November 1988) is a Singaporean former footballer who last played as a central-midfielder.
+Mainly a central-midfielder, Irwan has also been positioned as a full-back, and occasionally as a centre-back when needed.

-Irwan Shah is the first Singaporean player to win the AFF Suzuki Cup, Malaysian Super League, and S. League in 3 consecutive seasons (2012–2014).
+Irwan Shah is the first Singaporean player to win the AFF Championship, Malaysian Super League, and S. League in 3 consecutive seasons (2012–2014).